rdouglas10/horus/README.md

 ## :arrow_forward: Environment

 You can run the application directly on your computer.
-Just have python 3+ installed and postgresql 9.6.
+Just have python 3+ installed, postgresql 9.6 and Pipenv.

 ## :fire: Getting Started